MarcSerraPeralta/py-package-template/README.md

 Allow only `squash merging` for the PR requests.
 This can be done in `Settings > General > Pull Requests` by unselecting all the options except the `Allow squash merging`.

+It is useful to set up the `Default commit message` to be the `Pull request title`.

 ## Publishing the package to PyPI

 (improve this section)